 - Gliding: Use your wings to glide short distances.
 Simply hold down the “Jump” button to glide and cross over previously un-traversable gaps.

-- Automatic beast form recovery: Wings are automatically removed when transforming into a Vampire Lord, Werewolf, or Werebear, and are automatically re-equipped when returning to your normal form.
-Works on NPCs, too!
+- Automatic beast form recovery: Wings are automatically removed when transforming into a Vampire Lord, Werewolf, or Werebear, and are automatically

 - Wings can be easily toggled on and off with three different options: a spell, a power, and a configurable shortcut button.